 "Robust Benchmark Design" (with Piotr Dworczak), Working Paper, Graduate School of Business, Stanford University, September, 2014.

 "Challenges to A Policy Treatment of Speculative Trading Motivated by Differences in Beliefs," Journal of Legal Studies, Volume 43 (2014), pp. S173-S182.

 "A Bloomberg Essay on the Form of Bank Capital Regulations," January 7, 2014.

-"Financial Market Infrastructure: Too Important to Fail," in The U.S. Financial System – Five Years After the Crisis, edited by Martin Bailey and John Taylor, forthcoming, Hoover Institution and Brookings Institute, 2014.
+"Financial Market Infrastructure: Too Important to Fail," in The U.S. Financial System – Five Years After the Crisis, edited by Martin Bailey and John Taylor, Hoover Institution and Brookings Institute, 2014.

 "A Sampling-Window Approach to Transactions-Based Libor Fixing" (with David Skeie and James Vickery), Federal Reserve Bank of New York Staff Report Number 513, February 2013.

 "Replumbing Our Financial System — Uneven Progress," International Journal of Central Banking 2013, Volume 9, Supplement 1: 251-280.

 "Drawing Boundaries Around and Through the Banking System," Chapter 1.2, World Economic Forum, Financial Development Report, October 31, 2012.